hexchat/hexchat.github.com/downloads.md

 Perl 5.20.0 for scripts ( [x86]({{ site.dl_url }}/misc/perl/Perl%205.20.0%20x86.msi) / [x64]({{ site.dl_url }}/misc/perl/Perl%205.20.0%20x64.msi) )

 ## Linux
 Nearly all distributions have official packages for HexChat.

+- to install on a supported distro, run ````sudo apt-get install hexchat````

 On those which don't, you may use contributed, unofficial packages:

 - [PPA for Ubuntu/Mint older than 14.04](https://launchpad.net/~gwendal-lebihan-dev/+archive/hexchat-stable)